Taiwan–Ukraine relations: Cold War

-The Republic of China government retreated to Taiwan after their defeat in the Chinese Civil War to the Chinese Communist Party in 1949.
-With the onset of the Cold War, the legitimate representative of China in the United Nations has become one of the disputing point between member states.
+The Republic of China government retreated to Taiwan after its defeat in the Chinese Civil War to the Chinese Communist Party in 1949.
+With the onset of the Cold War, the legitimate representative of China in the United Nations became a point of dispute between member states.

 On 24 November 1966, the United Nations General Assembly met at the twenty-first session to discuss the representation of China.
 The Soviet Ukrainian representative spoke at first, advocating to vacate the seat of the Republic of China immediately and change the representative right to the People's Republic of China, claiming that the case was not under the scope of important issue covered by the Article 18 of the Charter of the United Nations.

 After the session, the General Assembly passed Resolution 1668, declaring that any proposal to change the representation of China at the United Nations would require two-thirds majority vote.

 The end of the 1960s and the beginning of the 1970s saw the rapid deterioration of Taiwan's diplomatic relations.
 On 26 August 1971, as Taiwan was on the edge of being expelled from the United Nations, the ambassador of Taiwan to Honduras requested through foreign minister of Honduras to suggest dual representation as an alternative to Communist China's representation in the United Nations, citing the Soviet Union, Soviet Belarus and Soviet Ukraine as examples.
 At the United Nations General Assembly Resolution 2758, the Soviet Ukrainian representatives along with majority of the UN members voted support to expel the representatives of Taiwan.